MyTurnyet/spftware-as-craft-blog/content/talks/extreme-programming-the-secret-sauce.md

 ---
-title: Extreme Programming:: The Secret Sauce fo Quality Software
+title: The Secret Sauce fo Quality Software
 date: 2024-11-25 15:00:26 -0900
 draft: false
 description: A dissection of the practices that constitute XP and explore why they are instrumental in more rapidly delivering superior software.
 thumbnail:
   url: /img/extreme-programmers.jpg
   author: Alvaro Reyes